-Harrodian's online safety policy which is available on our website and via the School office explains how we try to keep pupils safe in School and protect and educate pupils in the safe use of technology.

-Harrodian follows the DfE guidance regarding teaching online safety in schools (2019) Teaching online safety in schools
+Harrodian's online safety policy explains how we try to keep pupils safe in School and protect and educate pupils in the safe use of technology.
+Harrodian follows the DfE guidance regarding teaching online safety in schools (2019).
+Teaching online safety in schools